Sierra vs Decagon vs Intercom Fin: Where the Crossovers Land

 A worked example: 10,000-employee SaaS with 25K monthly tickets

 Take a mid-enterprise B2B SaaS company.
 10,000 employees, US-based, growth-stage.
 Support team running on Intercom.
 Monthly support volume is 25,000 tickets, growing slowly (10% YoY).
-Deflection assumption: 40% — the conservative-mature-deployment number, not the vendor-case-study number.
+Deflection assumption: 50% — the catalog mid-point we've used throughout this post.

 Sierra year-1 cost = $107,000 (incl. $35K setup)